 Our contributions.
-The common approach of treating all suspensions as computation for analyzing SSS task systems on multiprocessors (or uniprocessors)-which we denote "SC" for short-is pessimistic.
+The common approach of treating all suspensions as computation for analyzing SSS task systems on multiprocessors (or uniprocessors)-which we denoted "SC" for short-is pessimistic.
 In order to support SSS task systems in a more efficient way, we present global multiprocessor schedulability analysis techniques for general SSS task models under both GEDF and GFP (note that they can also be applied to uniprocessors).
 The major insights underlying our analysis are as follows.

 - The insight that schedulability is much less impacted by suspensions than computation, which is seen in prior uniprocessor analysis [16], carries over to the multiprocessor case.
 For any job, suspensions of jobs with higher priorities do not contribute to its competing work (while computation does).
 This insight suggests that treating suspensions as computation is rather pessimistic.
 As demonstrated by experiments presented herein, our analysis results significantly improve upon SC. - The negative impact brought by suspensions is mainly caused by forcing the number of tasks with carry-in work to be n (as shown in Secs.
-3 and 4).
-Interestingly, as demonstrated by the presented experiments, schedulability under our HRT analysis for SSS task systems is close to that obtained by applying the analysis in [7], which assumes all n tasks have carry-in work, to an otherwise equivalent task system with no suspensions. - Under GFP, arbitrary-deadline task systems (both ordinary and self-suspending ones) can be analyzed efficiently by applying an interval analysis framework tailored to the arbitrary-deadline case (prior work [11] used the same framework for both constrained- and arbitrary-deadline task systems).
+3 and 4).2 Interestingly, as demonstrated by the presented experiments, schedulability under our HRT analysis for SSS task systems is close to that obtained by applying the analysis in [7], which assumes all n tasks have carry-in work, to an otherwise equivalent task system with no suspensions. - Under GFP, arbitrary-deadline task systems (including both ordinary and self-suspending ones) can be analyzed efficiently by applying an interval analysis framework that is more suitable for the arbitrary-deadline case (prior work [11] used the same interval analysis framework for both constrained-deadline and arbitrary-deadline task systems).
 As discussed in Sec.
-4, our analysis has much better runtime performance than that proposed in [11].
+4, our analysis has much better runtime performance (> $10 \times$ faster) than that proposed in [11].

-To the best of our knowledge, this paper is the first to address suspension-related schedulability issues in both HRT and SRT (with predefined tardiness thresholds) multiprocessor systems.
+To the best of our knowledge, this paper is the first to address suspension-related schedulability issues in both HRT and SRT (with pre-defined tardiness thresholds) multiprocessor systems.